Die Dame im Chinchilla

-Die Dame im Chinchilla (published in 1961) is a detective fiction novel written by Frank Arnau.
+Die Dame im Chinchilla (1961) is a detective fiction novel by German writer Frank Arnau.
 It was translated into Dutch as De vrouw in chinchilla.

 Plot summary

 The body of a murdered woman is discovered in a New York apartment.
 Her luxurious bedroom has been thoroughly searched, and expensive clothes are lying around.
-Chief Inspector David Brewer knows that the victim lived on the edge of legality: in a previous life, she was a stripper and the owner of a night club that got mentioned in a call-girl scandal and in a case involving hard drugs.
+Chief Inspector David Brewer knows that the victim lived on the edge of crime.
+In a previous life, she was a stripper and the owner of a night club that got mentioned in a call-girl scandal.
+Her name also came up in a case involving hard drugs.
 All motives are present for murder.